vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/windows_cells.md

 While AV software isn't supported out of the box with Cloud Foundry Windows cells, it is possible to install and configure AV software if it's required by your corporate security standards.

 It's important when creating a new BOSH addon to install your AV software that the installation can be performed silently without user intervention.
-It's also important to configure the AV agent so that any on-access scanners exclude some of the underlying Cloud Foundry runtime directories, otherwise intermittment deployment failures may occur.
+It's also important to configure the AV agent so that any on-access scanners exclude some of the underlying Cloud Foundry runtime directories, otherwise intermittent deployment failures may occur.
 The following directories should be excluded from on-demand scanning:

 - `C:\bosh`
 - `C:\var\vcap`